ZSU-23-4 Shilka: Radar

 The RPK-2 "Tobol" a.k.a.
 1RL33 radar operates in the Ku band and can detect aircraft up to 20 km away.
 It has excellent target tracking capability and is relatively hard to detect by the enemy.
 However, the radar picks up many false returns (ground clutter) under 60 m (200 ft) of altitude.
 The radar antenna is mounted on collapsible supports in the top rear of the turret.
 There is an optical alignment sight.
 The RPK-2 radar proved to have good protection against enemy passive electronic radar counter-measures.
 Nevertheless, the radar system of the ZSU-23-4 has a short detection range during target search, depending on weather conditions (mainly dependent on rain and snow conditions).
 It is hard to automatically track the target at ranges less than 7–8 km (4.3–5.0 mi) because of the high angular speed of the target at close distances.
-The radar needs to be reset quite often because of the unstable parametres of electronic cathode-ray tubes of the target selection system.
-The absence of an automatic laser range finder requires a skillful commander and gunner.
+The radar needs to be reset quite often because of the unstable parameters of electronic cathode-ray tubes of the target selection system.
+The absence of an automatic laser range finder requires a skilful commander and gunner.

 Limitations and problems

 Early versions of the ZSU-23-4 sometimes had problems with "runaway guns": after prolonged periods of firing, the guns would get so hot that chambered rounds would "cook off" even if the operator was not pulling the trigger – discharging the weapon and chambering a new round, which would then also cook off, and continue to do so.
 This would sometimes continue until the entire belt of ammunition had been expended.
 Overheating barrels could jam and even break away from the vehicle.
 The problem resulted from a deficient cooling system and made the early ZSU-23-4s dangerous even to friendly troops standing nearby if this happened.
 Despite the fact that this seldom happened, Soviet operators learned to give these machines a wide berth.(Perrett 1987:100) It was not recommended to perform continuous fire (bursts longer than 15 seconds without pause) on earlier models until the problem with autocannon reliability and overheating during intense fire was solved on ZSU-23-4M (welded tubes of coolant outlet were replaced with flexible pipes).
 After the autocannon cooling system was improved, the autocannons became extremely reliable.

 The ZSU-23-4 has an 1A7 SRP electro-mechanical fire solution calculator, weighing 180 kg, that occupies all of the space before the Commander.
-It contains 60 electric motors driving 110 axles over different potentiometres, shafts, rods, cams, gears and linkages to mechanically calculate ammunition flight time until impact, elevation lead angle, and azimuth lead angle using the target parametres received from the 1RL33 RPK-2 (gun dish) radar, and the correction angle received from the GAG (gyroscope) unit.
+It contains 60 electric motors driving 110 axles over different potentiometers, shafts, rods, cams, gears and linkages to mechanically calculate ammunition flight time until impact, elevation lead angle, and azimuth lead angle using the target parameters received from the 1RL33 RPK-2 (gun dish) radar, and the correction angle received from the GAG (gyroscope) unit.